1 / 10

 "The Volkswagen ID.3 really is the Golf of the electric car world.
 It might not excel in any particular area, but you’d struggle to find a better all-rounder.
 It’s good to drive, cheap to run and there’s a model to suit every requirement (or at least, there will be).
 We have our reservations - namely a few cheap-feeling interior finishes and a distracting media system - but it could still make a strong introduction to electric vehicles."

 Volkswagen describes the ID.3 as its ‘most important car of a generation’.
-It’s the first in a long line of ID-badged vehicles, all designed from scratch as battery-electric vehicles.
-It’s a successor to the Volkswagen e-Golf, expected to sell in much larger numbers and take on rivals like the Nissan Leaf, Tesla Model 3 and Kia e-Niro.
+It’s the first in a long line of ID-badged vehicles – which include the ID.4 and soon-to-be-revealed ID.5 – all designed from scratch as battery-electric vehicles.
+The ID.3 is one of the best electric cars you can buy and takes on rivals like the Nissan Leaf, Tesla Model 3 and Kia e-Niro.

 If you think of it as My First Electric Car, the Volkswagen ID.3 ticks all the boxes.
 For a start, it’ll be cheap to run, with First Edition models capable of travelling up to 260 miles between charges.
 Most of us will rarely cover more than that in a day.
 If you do, half an hour on a rapid charger will provide an extra 180 miles of range in just half an hour.